isc-projects/bind9/doc/arm/reference.rst

         A quoted string which is used as a DNS name; for example: ``my.test.domain``.

     ``dscp``
-        A :term:`integer` between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.
+        An :term:`integer` between 0 and 63, used to select a Differentiated Services Code Point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.

     ``fixedpoint``
         A non-negative real number that can be specified to the nearest one-hundredth.
 Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
 Acceptable values might be further limited by the contexts in which they are used.